yaradaudt/githubFavs/README.md

 # githubFavs
-Web App created to save your github favorites
+Web Application created to save your github favorites

+Application developed during Rocketseat's Fullstack Course.

+The app saves your github favorites in your browser.
+It was developed using Javascript principles before framework, github's API and local storage.